Semantic-Org/Semantic-UI-Docs/README.md

 ## How to Use

-To install [DocPad](http://github.com/docpad/docpad), the static site generator used to create the html for the site.
+To install [DocPad](http://github.com/docpad/docpad), the static site generator used to create the HTML for the site.
 ```
 npm install -g docpad
 docpad install eco;